ahmedsaleh747/go-creative-utils/README.md

 GOOS=linux GOARCH=amd64 go build -o build/go-creative-utils

 # Deployment (After commiting the code-changes)
-git tag v0.1.28
-git push origin v0.1.28
+-> Search for v0.1.29 version in the utils and update it -> Commit the code git tag v0.1.29 git push origin v0.1.29
--> Then update the dependancies in the child projects, by searching for: utils@v0.1.28 -> Then download the new version: go get -u github.com/ahmedsaleh747/go-creative-utils@v0.1.28
+-> Then update the dependancies in the child projects, by searching for: utils@v0.1.29 -> Then download the new version: go get -u github.com/ahmedsaleh747/go-creative-utils@v0.1.29